 Different kinds of businesses present all sorts of opportunities to give customers great surprises.
 The picture Ed sent was of our clunky old family SUV with a fresh wax job.
 Can you imagine what kind of impact an unexpected picture of an auto restyler customer’s tricked-out rides would have?
 Those customers’ cars mean a lot or they wouldn’t be spending money on them.
 To the auto shop customer, getting a picture of his car is like getting a picture of his kids—maybe better!

-Dave Donelson, author of The Dynamic Manager's Guide To Marketing and Advertising a for and
+Dave Donelson, author of The Dynamic Manager's Guide To Marketing and Advertising a how-to book for business owners and managers.

 Monday, December 13, 2010